SystemsApproach/tcpcc/intro.rst

 signalling protocols to convey their resource requirements to network nodes, which respond with information about resource availability.
-Application protocols may themselves be designed to mitigate congestion, e.g. by changing the resolution of video transmission based on the current network conditions.
+Application protocols may themselves be designed to mitigate congestion, for example, by changing the resolution of video transmission based on the current network conditions.
 This is a canonical example of a *systems issue*: you can't fully understand congestion without looking at all the places in the system that it touches.